plain-text-blogger-theme/plain-text-blogger-theme/README.md

 ## Description

-By using Blogger's post-by-email feature and discarding the Blogger (i.e., Google) password, you can create a blog where posts cannot be edited or deleted once published.
+By using Blogger's post-by-email feature to publish posts by sending them to a secret address, and by discarding your Blogger (i.e., Google account) password, you can create a blog where once a post is published, it cannot be edited or deleted.

 I am atelophobic and tempted to delete old posts, so I need such a blogging system.